Banks' advisory fee slump deepens in crisis-hit Q4

 This came in at $18.2 billion.
 The U.S. investment banking fee pool remains the biggest, at $31.6 billion.

-Switzerland's UBS UBSN.VX, which was hit this year by a rogue trading scandal, kept its grip on the Asian market as the top adviser by fees.
+Switzerland's UBS, which was hit this year by a rogue trading scandal, kept its grip on the Asian market as the top adviser by fees.

 In the United States, JPMorgan was the top bank by investment banking fees, pushing rival BofA ML to second place.